Skellington-Closet/slack-mock/README.md

 ## Mock All Slack APIs

-Slack Mock will mock all seven (yes, seven!) ways of pushing data into and pulling data from Slack.
+Slack Mock will mock all seven ways of pushing data into and pulling data from Slack.
 You can use it to mock calls to
 - [the Web API](https://api.slack.com/web)
 - [the RTM API](https://api.slack.com/rtm)
 - [the Events API](https://api.slack.com/events-api)